impulsado/wannaNotes/Projects/cybsersecAnalyst/VPN/OpenVPN/OpenVPN Notes.md

 **Topics:** #OpenVPN #VPN

 ---
+# TAP vs TUN
+## TAP

-# OpenVPN Notes
+# OpenVPN
 Use SSL/TLS Encryption.
-Can use UDP and TCP protocols.
+Can use either UDP or TCP protocols.